Nitrogen and pesticides linked to agriculture pose a threat to Europe's freshwater supply.

 The bioeconomy comprises those parts of the economy that use renewable biological resources from land and sea – such as crops, forests, fish, animals and micro-organisms – to produce food, materials and energy.
 Read more...

-An open competition is now open to get video clips to be showcased during our High Level Event on 16 November 2017 at the Charlemagne Conference Centre.
+An open competition to get video clips to be showcased during our High Level Event on 16 November 2017 at the Charlemagne Conference Centre.

 The YouTube video clips should not be longer than 2 minutes and focus on innovations, new businesses, companies, social projects related to Bioeconomy.
 The video clips do not necessarily have to be new but should highlight the innovative technologies or services, products developed, research performed, etc.. and highlight specific contributions to other policies (Growth&jobs, regional development, circular economy, climate change, environment) and/or the topics of the sessions.

 High-level policy events during the Horizon 2020 Societal Challenge 2 Info week

 During the Horizon 2020 Societal Challenge 2 Info week taking place in Brussels on 14-17 November 2017 at the Charlemagne Conference Centre, the Commission is organizing, on Thursday 16 November, a Bioeconomy Policy Day to present its review of the European Bioeconomy Strategy and Action Plan, documented as a Staff Working Document, and discuss its findings with stakeholders and policy makers.
 Furthermore, the European Bioeconomy Stakeholders Panel will present and discuss its Bioeconomy Manifesto, setting out a societal agenda for Bioeconomy development.
 These discussions will reflect both on the experiences gained over the past four years with Bioeconomy Strategy and Action Plan, and on the possible need for new actions.
 Separate parallel sessions will follow immediately after the plenary session chaired by 9 relevant Directorate Generals, the co-signatories of the Bioeconomy Strategy.